young-couple-walking-into-new-home-with-boxes

 • What sort of property are you interested in?

 Don’t let that question about down payment scare you!
 Many lenders offer solutions for folks that struggle to save up for a down payment.
 In fact, there are mortgage solutions that have very low down payment requirements, or in some cases, no down payments at all.
-Your mortgage loan originator can explain these in detail.
-Just remember, not all mortgage lenders are the same and not all lenders offer no and low-down payment options.

 • No-down-payment Powerhouse 100 home loan program